 This year's Arc Flash Electrical Safety Awareness Program contains new content NOT covered in previous Forums.
 We will be detailing the basic elements of electrical safety, current and proposed Canadian standards, how to prepare for safe electrical work, and a detailed analysis of the NFPA 70E and CSA Z462 standards for determining arc flash hazard levels and then how to properly protect yourself from such incidents.
 There will be plenty of examples and exercises for delegates to follow and then take back and apply to their electrical safety work practices.

-For the past 23 years, The Electricity Forum has been offering North American electrical professionals electricity information and electrical training engineering seminars to electrical engineering, maintenance, construction and technical services personnel.
-In that time, more than 25,000 electrical professionals have attended our electricity courses across North America.
+Since 1986, The Electricity Forum has been offering North American electrical professionals electricity information and electrical training engineering courses to electrical engineering, construction and maintenance services professionals.
+In that time, more than 50,000 electrical professionals have taken our electricity courses across North America.